javajon/code-analysis/README.md

 ### How do I analyze my code? ###

 * Using Gradle ensure the [SonarQube plugin](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle) is present and has exposed the task "sonarqube"
-* Run "./gradlew -Dsonar.host.url=http://192.168.99.100/sonar sonarqube"
+* Run "./gradlew -Dsonar.host.url=$(minikube service sonar --namespace sonar --url)/sonar sonarqube"
-* After the analysis completes navigate to the SonarQube interactive dashboard at http://192.168.99.100/sonar.
+* After the analysis completes this command navigates to the SonarQube dashboard "minikube service sonar --namespace sonar" When the browser tab appears, append "/sonar" to the end of the url.
-* The IP of Kubernetes may vary, run "minikube ip" or "kubectl cluster-info" to determine the IP for the instructions above

 ### Technology stack ###